Poddyman0/skills-introduction-to-github/PROFILE.md

-Welcoime to my Github profile!
+welcoime to my github profile!